 Meet Dean Sharp-McHenry

-As I reflect on my past experiences, each has played a pivotal role in leading me to Simmons.
-This is most exciting as we embark upon the new ventures as Simmons University and the College of Natural, Behavioral, and Health Sciences.
-My vision is to create a collaborative culture that exhibits inclusive excellence to foster inquisitive inquiry among science and health professionals, which ignites intellectual curiosity focused on solving problems through research, education, and discovery.
+Her vision for the college is to create a collaborative culture that exhibits inclusive excellence to foster inquisitive inquiry among science and health professionals, which ignites intellectual curiosity focused on solving problems through research, education, and discovery.

 Her leadership will strengthen interprofessional teaching and engaged learning, build a culture of research and scholarly productivity, and cultivate innovative practices to advance the world's scientific future and save lives.

 "Our society is becoming more complex with disruptive technologies, advances in science and medicine, and the constant evolution of our healthcare system.
 I am committed to preparing our students, who will not only be change agents in this environment but also transformational leaders in these efforts.
 As Simmons continues to evolve as a leader in educating and empowering students, I am committed to supporting faculty and staff to create an academic experience where students can thrive to become the best version of themselves!"